empyreanx/vcap/README.md

 ## Building and Installation

+To install the the required libv4l dependency, run:

+*$ apt install libv4l-dev*

+To install the additional dependencies (for PNG, JPEG, and JSON support), run:

+*$ apt install libpng-dev  libjpeg-dev libjansson-dev*

-You must have CMake and a C compiler installed.
+You must have also have CMake and a C compiler installed.
+To build run:

 *$ mkdir vcap-build && cd vcap-build*

 *$ cmake ../vcap && make*

-To install:
+To install, run:

 *$ sudo make install*

-To generate documentation (if Doxygen is installed):
+To generate documentation (if Doxygen is installed), run:

 *$ make docs*